 The Michael & Susan Dell Health Scholar program is a merit-based pre-doctoral program for students interested in nutrition, physical activity, obesity, and /or tobacco prevention.
 The Dell Health Scholar program is intended to provide training and research opportunities for doctoral-level students in health research enrolled at The University of Texas Health Science Center at Houston(UTHealth) School of Public Health.
 The Dell Health Scholar position, under direction of Drs.
 Deanna Hoelscher and Alexandra van den Berg is a 12-month appointment, eligible for renewal.

 For information on the Dell Health Undergraduate Scholar position, click here.

 For pre-doctoral opportunities available through the National Cancer Institute, please visit the School of Public Health website.

-The Michael & Susan Dell Health Scholar program is administered through funding from the Michael & Susan Dell Center for Healthy Living, part of The University of Texas Health Science Center in Houston (UTHealth) School of Public Health in Austin.
+The Michael & Susan Dell Health Scholar program is administered through funding from the Michael & Susan Dell Center for Healthy Living, part of The University of Texas Health Science Center in Houston School of Public Health (UTHealth School of Public Health) Austin Campus.

 Dell Health Scholars have the opportunity to work closely with faculty and staff on research as well as Center functions and events.
 Dell Health Scholars gain hands-on experience with data management, data analysis, and manuscript preparation.
 Additional benefits include: